pixecoz/RotMGAutostart/README.md

 4. Move to the folder with downloaded files and run `pip install -r requirements.txt` command.
 5. Run `.pyw` file and have fun!

+If steam force you to choose an account, you can try disable following setting:

+`Steam > Settings > Interface > Ask which account to use each time Steam starts`

 Works fine on Windows 11 with python 3.12.